anzilafatima/Chessboard-Generated/README.md

 # Chessboard-Generated
-created a chessboard generated with JavaScript
+created a chessboard generater with JavaScript